How to get reimbursed for an IBCLC home visit by your health insurance company

-Unfortunately, this means that I can’t just take your insurance card when I arrive at your house and then bill your insurance carrier for my services.
-I’m working to become an in-network provider for any insurance company who will have me, and I’m also working to gain licensure for IBCLCs in Massachusetts.
-For now, though, all my clients have to pay me directly and then submit my receipt/superbill for reimbursement from their insurance company.
+Unfortunately, this means that (unless you're an Aetna subscriber) I can't just take your insurance card when I arrive at your house and then bill your insurance carrier for my services.
+All my other clients have to pay me directly and then submit my receipt/superbill for reimbursement from their insurance company.

 Trust me- I know that this is a giant pain in the butt, particularly considering you probably have a baby at home and have a million other things to spend your time on.
 I give every client a superbill, but I often hear that families never even bother to submit it for reimbursement because their insurance company makes the process too complicated.

-If you have no in-network options, or they can’t give you a list of providers, ask them how much money they will reimburse you for obtaining breastfeeding support and counseling from an out-of-network provider.
-They may ask you for a procedure code- if so, I generally bill using 99404-33 (Breastfeeding Counseling) and 99203-25 (Lactation Consultation, Initial Visit).
-For diagnosis code I use Z39.1, Maternal lactation care.
+- if you have no in-network options, or they can't give you a list of providers, ask them how much money they will reimburse you for obtaining breastfeeding support and counseling from an out-of-network provider

 Please, don't give up!
 If your insurance company told you they will cover breastfeeding support and counseling, they need to do so.